janpolowinski/dswarm-temporary-docu/Graph-Exploration.md

 ### Use of Indices

-Apart from the built-in indices for node labels and relationship types you should make use of further indices (which, at this stage, are implemented as [[Neo4j legacy indices|http://docs.neo4j.org/chunked/milestone/indexing.html]] that differ from the [[schema indices|http://docs.neo4j.org/chunked/milestone/query-schema-index.html]]) in order to achieve fast runtimes for your queries.
+Apart from the built-in indices for node labels and relationship types you should make use of further indices in order to achieve fast runtimes for your queries.
+At this stage, node indices are implemented as [[schema indices|http://docs.neo4j.org/chunked/milestone/query-schema-index.html]] and edge indices are implemented as [[Neo4j legacy indices|http://docs.neo4j.org/chunked/milestone/indexing.html]].

-* Retrieval of all statements connected with nodes with the resource identifier `http://data.slub-dresden.de/datamodels/2/records/788e0248-f417-4e72-a6ed-e8cf0baa4546`, i.e. statements whose subject have this identifier:
+* Legacy index usage example: retrieval of the statement with the statement identifier `788e0248-f417-4e72-a6ed-e8cf0baa4546`:

-    ``START n=node:resources(__URI__="http://data.slub-dresden.de/datamodels/2/records/788e0248-f417-4e72-a6ed-e8cf0baa4546") MATCH (n)-[r]->(m) RETURN n, r, m;``
+    ``START r=rel:statement_uuids(uuid="788e0248-f417-4e72-a6ed-e8cf0baa4546") MATCH (n)-[r]->(m) RETURN n, r, m;``

 #### Available Indices